elenagin/reddit-streaming/README.md

 _bash_
 _streamlit run app.py_

-This script will start fetching Reddit data and store it in a specified format for further processing.
+This script will start fetching Reddit data and store it in a specified format for further processing to later use the fetched data to generate insights and metrics.

-Run the data processing client:

-bash
-Copy code
-python data_processing_client.py
-This client will process the fetched data to generate insights and metrics.

-Launch the dashboard:

-bash
-Copy code
-streamlit run dashboard.py
 This will start a web-based dashboard where you can visualize the data and metrics.

 ## Project Structure
-app.py: Main application script. data_fetching_server.py: Script for fetching data from Reddit. data_processing_client.py: Client for processing the fetched data. dashboard.py: Streamlit dashboard for visualizing the data. requirements.txt: List of dependencies required for the project. spark_analysis.py: Scripts for data analysis using Apache Spark. hackathon.ipynb: Jupyter notebook used for prototyping and analysis.
+- app.py: Main application script.
+- data_fetching_server.py: Script for fetching data from Reddit.
+- data_processing_client.py: Client for processing the fetched data.
+- dashboard.py: Streamlit dashboard for visualizing the data.
+- requirements.txt: List of dependencies required for the project.
+- spark_analysis.py: Scripts for data analysis using Apache Spark.

 ## Contributing
 We welcome contributions from the community!
 To contribute:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix.
-Commit your changes and push to your fork.
+3 Commit your changes and push to your fork.
-Submit a pull request with a description of your changes.
+4. Submit a pull request with a description of your changes.
-Please ensure your code adheres to the project's coding standards and includes tests where applicable.
+_Please ensure your code adheres to the project's coding standards and includes tests where applicable._

 ---
 ## License